penpot/penpot-docs/technical-guide/getting-started.md

 href="https://www.docker.com/blog/back-up-and-share-docker-volumes-with-this-extension/"
 target="_blank">there is an extension</a> that may ease the backup process.

-If you use the default **docker compose** file, there are two volumes used: one for the Postgres database and another one for the assets uploaded by your users (images and svg clips).
+If you use the default **docker-compose** file, there are two volumes used: one for the Postgres database and another one for the assets uploaded by your users (images and svg clips).
 There may be more volumes if you enable other features, as explained in the file itself.